ETX-ASU/prt/NOTES.md

 # OVERVIEW OF NEXT STEPS

+1. When adding a new comment, give it the next sequence number (after preceding comment) and renumber all of the other comments
+2. When a comment is unselected, swap highlighting by:
+   1. unhighlight the original
+      1. Select the orig
+      2. remove it's active-highlighting using core "onDelete" code
+      3. add back it's normal-highlighting using core "onAdd" code
+   2. if new selection is a comment, highlight the new selection
+      2. remove it's normal-highlighting using core "onDelete" code
+      3. add the active-highlighting using core "onAdd" code

+   3. if new selection is not a comment but is a range, show the PLUS button on comments panel

 1. Assessor gets CONTENT from DashAssessor or Redux Store
    1. It stores this in local state TextContent
    2. Quill's defaultValue is set to TextContent